SPSquonK/.SPSquonK/README.md

 ## FlyFF

-I am a FlyFF private server developed in hiatus that used to put most of this energy into refactoring the code and the architecture.
+I am a retired FlyFF private server developed that used to put most of this energy into refactoring the code and the architecture.

 Some of my works include :
 - My [Server Starter 🇬🇧](https://github.com/SPSquonK/ServerStarter)
 - [I fused every server side executable for SFlyFF](https://www.xn--s-sfa.fr/wp-content/uploads/2020/05/DBWorldServer02.png)
 - I've posted some snippets on my [gist page 🇬🇧](https://gist.github.com/SPSquonK/).
 - I wrote a french [devblog 🇫🇷](https://www.sà.fr) about my adventures (warning: because my writing skills are bad, you need a MSc both in FlyFF and C++ to understand something)
+- [https://sflyff.fr 🇫🇷] exposes the list of features that I've implemented (and that can be seen from the players' perspective)

 ## Triple Triad